jupyter-on-kubernetes/lab-jupyter-on-k8s-03/workshop/content/exercises/03-local-process-spawner.md

 In our case, the user name allocated to the session is a random value and there is no corresponding Linux user account for it.
 Thus the failure in looking up the details for the user.

 Like the authenticator, the spawner used by JupyterHub can also be replaced.
-For now, what we will actually do is customise the behaviour of the local process spawner to avoid the error which was encountered.

 To see our new configuration for JupyterHub run: